fbpx Skip to content

 Program Overview

-The KIIS Japan-Korea Pop program (8 nights in Japan and 6 nights in Korea) offers students a multi-destination opportunity to discover the many-faceted images of Japan and Korea to gain insight into the complex and dynamic culture and society of these countries.
-The program will visit Kyoto and Nagoya, then travel to Seoul for the remainder of the program.
-In addition to regular classes, students will attend Japanese indigo dyeing and calligraphy workshops, and visit the educational institutions and historical and cultural sites.
+The KIIS Japan-Korea Pop program offers students a multi-destination opportunity to discover the many-faceted images of Japan and Korea to gain insight into the complex and dynamic culture and society of these countries.
+The program will begin in Korea (7 nights) in Daegu and Seoul, then travel to Japan (7 nights) to Nagoya and Osaka for the remainder of the program.
+In addition to regular classes, students will experience the vibrant culture of city life and visit educational institutions and historical and cultural sites

 Note: Studying abroad likely is more physically strenuous than you are used to at home.
 KIIS study abroad programs typically involve approx. 5-10 miles of walking (approx. 10,000-20,000 steps) or the like in a day, including the possibility of walking, hiking, and climbing stairs in heat and humidity, over elevations at higher altitudes, and over rocky terrain.
 See Health & Wellness for more information.